 Enjoy more beach time today.
 You may choose to simply relax and adjust to the tropical climate, or the more intrepid travelers might like to take a catamaran ride with a local fisherman out onto the Indian Ocean.
 Kids can stay entertained with watersports, or join activities with guests their own age at Jetwing’s Kids Club.
 The Jetwing Beach property also hosts a beach clean-up twice week and guests are invited to help the local community keep the environment pristine.
 In the evening, enjoy a seafood barbecue on the beach, or book in for a romantic fine dining experience at Black Coral restaurant.

-This morning, set out on a jungle safari, embarking on elephant-back to explore lush green jungle, spotting animals such as Sambar Deer, monkeys and mongoose.
+This morning, set out on a jungle safari to explore lush green jungle, spotting animals such as Sambar Deer, monkeys and mongoose.
 Alternatively, you can take a Jeep tour through Minneriya National Park, just 40 minutes from your hotel.
 Minneriya is home to wild elephants, waterbirds, Sri Lankan leopards and Sri Lankan sloth bears.
 In the dry season, elephants gather in Minneriya, with up to 700 individuals migrating from Wasgamuwa National Park, attracted to the fertile grass plains.
 After seeing the elephants in their natural habitat, you can come back to the Heritance Kandalama, cool down in the pool and enjoy a sumptuous buffet spread.

 Today you’ll travel to Trincomalee, around 90 minutes away on the east coast of Sri Lanka, where you’ll spend four days enjoying white sand beaches and clear blue seas.
 The waters surrounding Trincomalee are home to coral-fringed islets and abundant marine life such as dolphins and whales.
 In the city itself, you’ll find plenty of culture and history, old colonial buildings and elaborately decorated Hindu temples among them.
 In Trincomalee, we recommend staying in a luxurious seaside resort such as the Nilaveli Beach Hotel or the Jungle Beach Resort, both of which feature modern rooms, international dining, a pool, watersports and direct beach access.